big-data-processor/bdp-document/source/fundamentals/terms.rst

    The Proxy Page mainly serves for well-developed tools, such as containerized web services.
    Our system provides the functionalities of the web proxy to serve web contents from the container.
-   It is worth noting that the Big Data Processor can also serve Linux desktop environments inside Docker containers.
+   It is worth noting that BD-Processor can also serve Linux desktop environments inside Docker containers.
    Thanks to the noVNC package, containerized desktop environments can also be removely connected through http protocol.
    In this way, users can easily use desktop applications on Linux container through web pages.
 Sounds cool, right?